karrioapi/karrio/README.md

 -   **Headless Shipping**: Access a network of shipping carriers API-first.
 -   **Multi-carrier API**: Build shipping functionalities with webhooks, APIs and metadata.
 -   **Multi-carrier SDK**: Use the karrio SDK to integrate with custom carrier APIs.
--   **Fulfilment**: Connect carrier accounts, get live rates and purchase shipping labels.
+-   **Fulfil Orders**: Connect carrier accounts, get live rates and purchase shipping labels.
 -   **Tracking**: Create package trackers and get real-time tracking status.
 -   **Dashboard**: Use the karrio dashboard to test and visualize shipping transactions.
 -   **Cloud**: Optimized for deployments using Docker.